Lapin0t/phd-manuscript/main/02_games.typ

       bk(base.inj2 th y. th itree.ret th y),
   )) $

-While the basic idea is simple, a number of subtle question arise quite quickly during axiomatization.
+While the basic idea is simple, a number of subtle questions arise quite quickly during axiomatization.
 Should all equation systems have solutions?
 Should the solution be unique?
 If not, a canonical solution can be selected by an iteration operator, what coherence properties should this operator verify?
 In